George Town, Penang: Languages

 Bilingual street signs that display either English, Chinese, Tamil or Arabic names, such as this at Victoria Street, have been installed throughout the city since 2008.

 Major languages in common use by George Town's multilingual, cosmopolitan society are Malay, English, Hokkien, Mandarin and Tamil.
-Penang Hokkien, a local variant of the Hokkien dialect, is widely used as the unofficial lingua franca between the various ethnic groups in the city.
+Penang Hokkien, a local variant of the Hokkien language, is widely used as the unofficial lingua franca between the various ethnic groups in the city.

 During British rule, English was the official language in Penang, and was used as the medium of instruction in secular and mission schools.
 The combination of Western education and the importance of English for global trade has created distinct English-speaking groups within the Chinese and Indian communities, in contrast to those who have received vernacular education.

 Like in the rest of Malaysia, Malay is currently Penang's official language.
 The Malays and Jawi Peranakans in the city often use Bahasa Tanjong, a variant of the Kedah Malay dialect that is slightly modified to suit the conditions of a cosmopolitan society.
 Meanwhile, the Tamils form the bulk of George Town's Indian community.
 Tamil is used as the medium of instruction in Tamil-medium primary schools.
 Other Indian languages that are spoken in the city include Telugu and Punjabi.

-George Town's Chinese community uses a variety of Chinese dialects, including Teochew, Hakka and Cantonese.
+George Town's Chinese community uses several Chinese languages, including Teochew, Hakka and Cantonese.
 Mandarin is the medium of instruction in Chinese schools, contributing to its more prevalent use among youths.
 Originally a variant of the Southern Min group of languages, Penang Hokkien has absorbed numerous loanwords from Malay and English, yet another legacy of the Peranakan Chinese culture.
 Although Penang Hokkien is still widely spoken within the city centre, its use has been waning in recent years in the face of the increasing prevalence of Mandarin and English.

 In 2008, the newly-elected Pakatan Rakyat state government introduced bilingual street signs throughout George Town.
 These street signs display the names of streets in either English, Chinese, Tamil or Arabic alongside the official Malay language, highlighting the city's multilingual character.
 However, this move was not without controversy, as the street signs occasionally became targets of vandalism by political extremists opposing the city's cosmopolitanism.